DizhiWang/DizhiWang.github.io/index.md

     <p><strong>Welcome!</strong></p>

     <p>

       I am a Ph.D. student in Economics at the
       <a href="https://economics.ucsc.edu/">University of California, Santa Cruz (UCSC)</a>,
-      advised by Professor
-      <a href="https://sites.google.com/view/acspearot/home">Alan Spearot</a>.
+      advised by <a href="https://sites.google.com/view/acspearot/home">Professor Alan Spearot</a>.
-      My research interests are in international trade and macroeconomics.
-      My work examines how capital mobility shapes globalization’s effects, particularly how firms, wages, and welfare respond to trade liberalization.
+      My research focuses on international trade and macroeconomics, with an emphasis on how capital mobility shapes the effects of globalization.
+In particular, I study how firms, wages, and welfare respond to trade liberalization.

     </p>

     <p>Email: <a href="mailto:dwang140@ucsc.edu">dwang140@ucsc.edu</a></p>